richard-senior/mcp/.amazonq/rules/go-rules.md

 # Go Development Standards

 ## Project Creation
-- Always create the project as a fo 'module'
+- Always create the project as a go 'module'
 - Use the directory structure outlined below
 - In the root of the project add the following files:
     - build.sh should contain bash code to compile the project into a binary artifact for the current OS
     - run.sh should execute build.sh and then run the compiled binary
+	- test.sh invokes all tests in /tests with "go test -v ./test" etc.
     - .gitignore a gitignore file tailored for go projects
     - README.md a readme file for the project, may be blank initially but should be maintained
 - on project creation you should prompt for a package name (ie "github.com/richardsenior/fooproject")